intershop/intershop-pwa/docs/guides/migrations.md

 We removed the unmaintained `angular2-uuid` library in favor of the standard `uuid` library that is already included as an Angular dependency.
 In order to match our changes, replace all occurrences of `angular2-uuid` in your custom code (see #1203).

+The [pagespeed module](https://www.modpagespeed.com) of NGINX has been removed without replacement.

 ## 2.3 to 2.4

 The PWA 2.4 contains an Angular update to version 13.3.10 and many other dependencies updates.